ArtificialOwl/daita.github.com/_posts/2019-02-13-fulltextsearch-and-deck.md

 ---
 layout: post
-title:  "How I implemented FullTextSearch in the Deck app"
+title:  "how I implemented FullTextSearch in the Deck app"
 image: ''
 date:   2019-02-13 12:42:31
 tags: